Category Archives: Journal Entries

 Zhog smiled wide.
 “Yup.”

-Smenk’s man seemed to get the feeling he was in trouble here, so he made a shrill whistle.
-Zhog swung into action, hitting him hard with his fists.
-Then the thug tried to swing his pipe at me.
+Smenk’s man seemed to get the feeling he was in trouble here, so he made a shrill whistle and went to swing his pipe at me.
 His problem, though, was that we were faster.
 Much faster.
+Zhog swung into action, hitting him hard with his fists.
 I punched him in the jaw, then Viore knocked him down and out.

 From the ruined building, we heard a crashing sound and looked over to see two enormous apes on long chains rush towards us.
 That’s right: apes.
 Where did Smenk get apes?